 (RECONSTRUCTION AT THE TURN OF CENTURIES)

-Following the proposal of the Moscow Governor-General, Duma raised the matter on the demolition of the old Upper trading stalls and the construction of the new ones in 1869.
+Following the proposal of the Moscow Governor-General, Duma raised the matter on the demolition of the old Upper trading rows and the construction of the new ones in 1869.
 That day launched the scandals.
 Almost all owners have objected, as their generic rights were violated.
 Even their fathers and grandfathers possessed those patches that were the most profitable trading areas.
 For small traders the forced downtime during a long-time construction meant just bankruptcy.
 The owners united for fighting.
 They created a “Commission” and put conditions, knowing in advance that those ones were unfeasible.

 Of course Duma didn’t agree, the dispute delayed, traders grew hard, some people even had stroke because of chagrin.
-In 1880 City Duma, with the support of the Governor-General, committed the shop owners to create a joint stock company “Upper trading stalls”.
+In 1880 City Duma, with the support of the Governor-General, committed the shop owners to create a joint stock company “Upper trading rows”.
 Small traders continued to delay the decision fulfillment, however they finally understood that they are doomed to cede.

-In 1886 at the general meeting of the Upper trading stalls shop owners, on the Mayor N.A Alexeyev’s initiative, a committee was set up, which was tasked to prepare a charter and proposals for stalls reconstruction.
+In 1886 at the general meeting of the Upper trading rows shop owners, on the Mayor N.A Alexeyev’s initiative, a committee was set up, which was tasked to prepare a charter and proposals for rows reconstruction.
 Even tsar personally approved the Charter, so began the detailed investigation of the rights for the land.
 On the 30th of August, 1888, after two-thirds of shop owners have handed in the applications on their joining the Company, the official opening of the Company took place.
 Shareholders elected council and the administration of the Company.
 The Company’s stock capital amounted to 9408400 rubles.
 This amount had issued the nominal shares rating 100 rubles.

-On the 15th of November, 1888 the Company’s administration announced all-Russian competition for the best building draft of the Upper Trading Stalls.
+On the 15th of November, 1888 the Company’s administration announced all-Russian competition for the best building draft of the Upper Trading Rows.
 This day was a great event in Moscow — the shops were all broken.
 On the 21st of February, 1889 contest commission began to consider the competitive projects.
 Twenty three projects were submitted in the Historic Museum halls.
 A. Pomerantsev was awarded the first prize.
 His project basic advantages were rationality and efficiency both mostly corresponding to the conditions of competition, meeting artistic and town-planning requirements.
-According to the A. Pomerantsev’s intention, the building of the main area of Upper trading stalls presented three passages connecting the streets Nikoliskaya and Ilyinka, crossed at direct angles by the three transverse passages.
-The upper stalls consisted of two buildings.
+According to the A. Pomerantsev’s intention, the building of the main area of Upper trading rows presented three passages connecting the streets Nikoliskaya and Ilyinka, crossed at direct angles by the three transverse passages.
+The upper rows consisted of two buildings.
 The main building every Moscower knows — it is nowadays GUM.
 Behind it, in the disorderly Vetoshny row, the Vetoshny thoroughfare was formed, and in the former Teplykh rows another smaller building was built.
 It stands till nowadays and fronts with its side the Ilyinka street.
-The project followed a successive link with the layout of once existed trade stalls.
-At the same time with the Upper trading stalls, the Middle trading stalls in the same style were built neighboring it, according the architect R. Klein project.
+The project followed a successive link with the layout of once existed trade rows.
+At the same time with the Upper trading rows, the Middle trading rows in the same style were built neighboring it, according the architect R. Klein project.

 On the official ceremony the representatives of the Superior Moscow administration and the city self-government were present.
-In 1890 −1891 the foundation and walls of the Upper trading stalls were raised.
+In 1890 −1891 the foundation and walls of the Upper trading rows were raised.
 In 1893 lining and interior trimming were finished.
-Great Upper trading stalls with its two buildings, a whole underground street under the House, with central heating and own electric station were built in two and a half years.
+Great Upper trading rows with its two buildings, a whole underground street under the House, with central heating and own electric station were built in two and a half years.

 The entire trading area was divided between the traders, but those were no longer shops, but the salons.
 They struck with beautiful furniture, plenty of mirrors and rich trimming.
 In 322 store departments, located on all three floors, almost all groups of industrial goods and partly food products were in sale.
 Basement was used for wholesale trading.
-Areas in the Upper trading stalls were rented to the most famous firms.
+Areas in the Upper trading rows were rented to the most famous firms.

-Huge retail and wholesale stores of trading with silk and brocaded fabrics in the Upper trading stalls belonged to the company of brothers Sapozhnikov.
+Huge retail and wholesale stores of trading with silk and brocaded fabrics in the Upper trading rows belonged to the company of brothers Sapozhnikov.
 There was a watch shop of the M. Kalashnikov trading house, founded in 1832 in the central stall.
 Factory-commercial partnership A. Abrikosov and S-ya offered a wide assortment of confectionery products, such as from marmalade and pastila to glazed fruits.
 In 1882 the company was favored a right to place the national emblem on the packaging for the high quality of own production.
-Own shops in the Upper trading stalls had “Partnership of Prokhorovskaya Trehgornaya manufactory”, “Partnership of Emil Tsindel”, “Zhirardovskaya manufactory”, whose products were in great demand in Russia and abroad.
+Own shops in the Upper trading rows had “Partnership of Prokhorovskaya Trehgornaya manufactory”, “Partnership of Emil Tsindel”, “Zhirardovskaya manufactory”, whose products were in great demand in Russia and abroad.

 To attract more customers, the trading mall offered additional services.
 So branch of the International Moscow Bank, engraving and jewelry ateliers, hairdressing saloon, dental health office, post office were opened.
 In 1895 a restaurant was opened.

-In the upper trading stalls for the first time the price lists were used.
+In the upper trading rows for the first time the price lists were used.
 In small shops seller declared the price to buyer by himself, and often that price was not fixed.
 In other words, people couldn’t bargain there, doing that for many centuries was one of our favorite folk amusements.
-In the upper trading stalls the rule of all department stores in the world dominated — “The customer is always right.”
+In the upper trading rows the rule of all department stores in the world dominated — “The customer is always right.”
 And namely that was the place where the first Russian book of complaints and suggestions appeared.

-People came to the upper trading stalls not only for shopping.
+People came to the upper trading rows not only for shopping.
 They walked there, spent time watching goods, rested, and had fun.
 They could sit in a restaurant, cafe, write and send a letter or telegram at the local post office, talk on the phone, resolve financial matters in the bank department, buy tickets to any Moscow theater, have a rest in the lounge.
 The buyers were proposed translators, porters, luggage office, information desk, and wardrobe.
-The stalls organized concerts for visitors, where famous people were invited.
+The rows organized concerts for visitors, where famous people were invited.

 ON A SHARP BEND OF HISTORY